AILab-CVC/SEED/README.md

 we identify two crucial principles for the architecture and training of SEED that effectively ease subsequent alignment with LLMs.
-(1) Image tokens should be independent of 2D physical patch positions and instead be produced with a 1D causal dependency, exhibiting intrinsic interdependence that aligns with the leftto-right autoregressive prediction mechanism in LLMs.
+(1) Image tokens should be independent of 2D physical patch positions and instead be produced with a 1D causal dependency, exhibiting intrinsic interdependence that aligns with the left-to-right autoregressive prediction mechanism in LLMs.
 (2) Image tokens should capture high-level semantics consistent with the degree of semantic abstraction in words, and be optimized for both discriminativeness and reconstruction during the tokenizer training phase.
 As a result, the off-the-shelf LLM is able to perform both